Clojure provides two basic ways to interface with the host platform.

 proxy

-and proxy-super
+gen-classthis and proxy-super detailsgen-class

-In most cases a combination of proxy
+In most cases a combination of proxy and gen-interface is to be preferred

-over gen-class
+over gen-class.

-will be the super class.Published by Meikel Brandmeyer on .
+get-proxy-class)Object will be the super class.Published by Meikel Brandmeyer on .

 I'm a long-time Clojure user and the developer of several open source projects mostly involving Clojure.
 I try to actively contribute to the Clojure community.